occupationMeasurement/lorentz-center-workshop/brainstorming_session.md

 Are additional metrics helpful if they are directly related to the coding system or the application?

 In general we recommend using diagrams.
 Maybe this allows to show all accuracies (in different colors) for all category at each level of the hierarchy.
--
-Unfreezing layers could potentially improve within distribution/database performance, but could decrease generalization capabilities (i.e., out-of-distribution performance).
-One could view the number of frozen layers as a hyperparameter, and determine its effect on the within and outside of distribution performance.